 This year’s list of spring anime is surely a great hit.
 You have often encountered some of the titles since they got its another season such as Oregairu and Uta no Prince-sama, while other titles need a lot of anticipation.
 Owari no Seraph is one of those series I was looking forward to.
-Never did I try reading the manga though it seems to be the average type every time I browse various online reading.
+Never did I try reading the manga though it seems to be the average type every time I browse various online manga.

-Upon watching the first scene where vast number of people suddenly lost their consciousness due to a certain lethal virus, and widespread destruction over the places are evident, I initially got silent and didn’t seem to take any interest in the apocalyptic society, but the scene rings a bell after all because I’ve seen similar event quite some time.
+Upon watching the first scene where vast number of people suddenly loss their consciousness due to a certain lethal virus and widespread destruction over the places are evident, I initially got silent and didn’t seem to take any interest in the apocalyptic society, but the scene rings a bell after all because I’ve seen similar event quite some time.
 It’s pretty quick to shift the scene into another setting where vampires exist.
 Though children below 12 years of age can survive with the virus, they are, however, treated as livestock of these vampires to harvest supply of blood.
 Yuichiro and Mikaela plot to escape from the Hyakuya Orphanage along with other orphans, hoping they can be free from vampires’ captivity.
 However, their attempts end in tragedy.
-As the survivor, Yuichiro makes himself out from the vampire world, and joins the Japanese Imperial Demon Army to seek revenge against the vampires for murdering his family.
+As the survivor, Yuichiro makes himself out from the vampire world and joins the Japanese Imperial Demon Army to seek revenge against the vampires for murdering his family.

-The story starts with a far-from-the-world setting, the home of the vampires is something classy, and I particularly love the thorough attention it delivers for the setting.
+The story starts with a far-from-the-world setting, the home of vampires is something classy, and I particularly love the thorough attention it delivers for the setting.
 There’s a bit mediocrity with the plot as the protagonist seeks revenge for his murdered fallen friends which can be seen in various tragedy.
-Although with the cliche concept, I still find the series as one of the most interesting to watch this spring season.
+Although with the cliche concept, I still find the series as one of the most interesting to watch for this spring season.
 It has a good start and it gives a lot of anticipation because I still haven’t foreseen what the next event will hold on, though it is expected in this episode that inhumane event will be shown at the end part because you might have already guessed that Yui and Mika’s fellow orphans will be wiped out eventually in the episode.

-I was simply stunned with the character designs especially how they give wide emphasis on Yuichiro and Mikaela, from their generic bishounen hairstyle to their captivating eye smile and different expression they portray.
+I was simply stunned with the character designs especially how they give a wide emphasis on Yuichiro and Mikaela, from their generic bishounen hairstyle to their captivating eye smile and different expression they portray.
 The end part of the episode where Yuichiro leaves Mikaela and his murdered friends is truly filled with dramatic sense, which somehow portrays the perfect mood of that tragic scene.
 If you like the overall animation of the popular series Attack on Titans, then you might also like Owari no Seraph‘s detailed style of combat since they have the same studio, and not only with regards to animation, but more likely the overall feel of the series.